marpaia/babou/README.md

 to express the configurations of your OS X machine via a simple JSON file and a directory of flat files.

+Pretty much everyone likes the idea of keeping their dotfiles in a single directory on github.
+With Babou, you can do just that!
+Toss everything together in a directory and create and `config.json` file (see below) that maps everything together.

 Simply create a directory at `~/.config` and a master config file at `~/.config/config.json`.
 Populate the config file and config directory with relevant settings and files.
 Run the `config` binary and off you go!